Cobie-Jane Morgan

 Cobie-Jane Morgan (born 29 June 1989) is an Australian former rugby union and sevens player.
 She played internationally for and competed at the 2010 and 2014 Rugby World Cup's.

 Early life

 Morgan is of Māori descent and grew up in Central Coast in New South Wales.

 Rugby career

 Rugby union

 Morgan made her test debut for Australia against Samoa on 8 August 2009 in Apia.
+The Wallaroos scored 87 unanswered points over hosts, Samoa, in their Oceania qualifier for the 2010 World Cup.

 She was a member of the Wallaroos squad that finished in third place at the 2010 Rugby World Cup in England.
 She was also named in 's 2014 Rugby World Cup squad.

 She was in the Australian women's sevens team for two years.
 She played for the NSW Waratahs in the first Super W season in 2018.

 In 2019, she made her final appearance for the Wallaroos in the second match of a two-test series against Japan in Sydney.
 She was named captain of the Queensland Reds for the 2021 Super W season.